1••••|••••2••••|••••3••••|••••4••••home•••Contents Index

 And There Were Three

-There are three basic positions for playing guitar: classical, casual and strap.
-These positions all have two things in common: good posture and access to the entire fingerboard.
+There are three positions for playing guitar: classical, casual and strap.
+These positions have two things in common: good posture and full to the fingerboard.

 How to hold and sit with the guitar | Professor Peter Frary